Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-2-WebAPI-BgWorker/README.md

 npm start
 ```

-Open the SPA on multiple browser tabs (you might want to open the tabs in incognito) and sign-in with multiple users.
+Open the SPA on multiple browser tabs (you might want to open the tabs in incognito), sign-in with multiple users and click on the **Call Web API** button.

 Once you have signed-in with at least 2 users you can stop both SPA and WebAPI projects, and execute the BackgroundWorker project.